World 🢖 Asia 🢖 China 🢖 Chongqing Municipality

 More information about tiankengs is in the article about Xiaozhai tiankeng.

-Out of 45 – 50 known tiankengs of China (and China has by far most tiankengs in the world) five belong to the group of Qingkou tiankengs.
-These are Daluodang, Niubizi, Shiwangdong (Shi Wang), Taipingmiao and finally – Qingkou tiankeng itself, which is described here.
+Out of 45 – 50 known tiankengs of China (and China has by far the most tiankengs in the world) five belong to the group of Qingkou tiankengs.
+These are Daluodang, Niubizi, Shiwangdong (Shi Wang), Taipingmiao, and finally – Qingkou tiankeng itself, which is described here.

 These tiankengs have formed at the border of Paleozoic sandstone and a thick layer of Lower Ordovician limestone, which is rich with underground streams – tributaries of Muzong River.
 These underground streams have formed some of the most magnificent caves in the world – such as San Wang Dong and Er Wang Dong caves.
 In some places, the roof of caves has collapsed, creating sinkholes of gargantuan size – tiankengs.

 Most tiankengs are formed by the collapse of giant cave rooms.
-But sometimes these giant holes are created by surface water which finds a crack in the limestone and falls down until it reaches the base of layer.
+But sometimes these giant holes are created by surface water which finds a crack in the limestone and falls down until it reaches the base of the layer.
 As time goes, the hole is washed out, larger and larger until an enormous hole – tiankeng – is created.

 Such tiankengs are called erosional tiankengs.
 Typically rivers fall IN these tiankengs as spectacular waterfalls and then continue underground, in caves.

 Best erosional tiankeng in China

-Qingkou tiankeng is typical erosional tiankeng and most likely – finest one in China.
+Qingkou tiankeng is a typical erosional tiankeng and most likely – finest one in China.
 It receives two larger streams – one from the north-west, another – from the east.
 Both fall down in the sinkhole, each forming some 150 – 200 m tall waterfall.
 During the rainy periods, the sound of waterfalls in the tiankeng is almost unbearable.